-Eligibility and application criteria are available from your high school guidance office, or the Florida Bright Futures Program website.
-Students who plan to graduate from high school in 2017 should also visit FloridaStudentFinancialAid.org.
+The University requires a completed (error free) Florida Financial Aid Application during their last year in high school after December 1st and prior to graduation.
+Eligibility and application criteria are available from your high school guidance office, or the Florida Bright Futures Program Web site.
+Students who plan to graduate from high school in 2019 should also visit FloridaStudentFinancialAid.org.

 Bright Futures recipients are required to meet new minimum credit hour requirements to renew their award each year.
 The Florida Legislature now requires full-time students to earn at least 24 semester hours (prorated for part-time students), or the equivalent in quarter or clock hours, in order to renew their award at the end of the spring term.
 Additionally, Florida Academic Scholars must earn a minimum cumulative 3.0 GPA to renew their award each year.
 Florida Academic Scholars with 2.75-2.99 will renew as Florida Medallion scholars.
-Florida Medallion and Florida Gold Seal Vocational scholars must earn a 2.75 minimum cumulative GPA to renew each year.
-Students who graduated High School in 2011 or after, cannot utilize the summer term following the academic year to meet the hour's requirement for renewal.
-Students have one opportunity to use the summer term to meet GPA renewal requirements.
-For more details, visit FloridaStudentFinancialAid.org.
+Florida Medallion and Florida Gold Seal Vocational scholars must earn 2.75 minimum cumulative GPA to renew each а FloridaStudentFinancialAid.org.

-Award Amounts for 2016-17
+Award Amounts for 2018-2019